dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

   <span style="color:aqua;">◀▶</span><span style="color:lime;">░░░░</span><span style="color:yellow;">▐</span>
 ```

-The problem is we don't know what is beyond our `next_position` yet and we will have to search into a direction until we
+The problem is, we don't know what's beyond our `next_position` yet and we will have to search in a direction until we
 find anything other than a `Tile::Block`.

-We will need to loop into a given direction and calculate the next position for each iteration.
+We will need to loop in a given direction and calculate the next position for each iteration.
-Best to move our next position logic into it's own function so we can use it in our loop later:
+Best to move our next position logic into its own function so we can use it in our loop later:

 ```rust {data-file="player.rs", data-fold="['1-14']", hl_lines=["15-41", 44]}
 use crate::{BOARD_HEIGHT, BOARD_WIDTH, Coord, Direction, Tile, board::Board};